 3.12.1 Purpose.
+Replaced entire 3.12 with currently approved and new formatting

 The purpose of this regulation is to establish minimum standards to safeguard life and property and promote public welfare and community aesthetics by regulating the appearance, construction, location and maintenance of all signs and billboards.
 The provisions herein shall be binding upon every owner of a building, every lessee, and every person in charge or responsible for who causes the construction, repair, relocation or alteration of any outdoor sign and other advertising structures in the town with the exception of painting, posting and general maintenance.